-Updated: The Rev. Dr. Amy Butler was installed as senior pastor of The Riverside Church in New York City on Oct.
+Updated: The Rev. Dr. Amy Butler was installed as senior minister of The Riverside Church in the ciyt of New York on Oct.
 5, 2014.

 Moments before Sunday worship begins, the Rev. Amy Butler and members of the Calvary Baptist Church choir gather in a small annex next to the sanctuary.

 Butler leads the group in a short prayer, then issues a warning.